chenchenpan/AutoML-Toolkit/README.md

 # Quick start

 ## Setup Azure instance
 Start a Data Science Virtual Machine (DSVM).
 In this repo, we are using Ubuntu 18.04 (Linux VM).
-For more details about creating the VM, please reference: [Creare an Ubuntu Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).
+For more details about creating the VM, please reference [Creare an Ubuntu Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).

 Open port (for example, 6000-6010) in the security group for tensorboard.
 You may find [this blog](https://azadehkhojandi.blogspot.com/2018/11/how-to-run-tensorboard-on-azure-vms.html) helpful.